ItsReallyMe2/Study-Project-HU/README.md

 - [Application of CYCLOPS on synthetic data and mouse liver data](https://github.com/ItsReallyMe2/Study-Project-HU/blob/main/7_cyclops_test_run.ipynb)

 And that's when I came up with the idea for an alternative tool for phase reconstruction, which formed the basis of my bachelor's thesis, which I may elaborate on further later🙈!
 But for know that it!
 In summary, the study project not only gave me a solid foundation in programming, but also helped me develop a systematic approach to data analysis and prepared me for more advanced data science techniques, which I am now applying in my bachelor's thesis. 👋🏻

+P.S.
+If you are curious and would like to run the code yourself and need all the data sets, please feel free to contact me!😉